Galooshi/import-js/README.md

 Since ImportJS is pretty good at finding JS modules, it makes sense that there's an option to open/go to a file rather than import it.
-This is similar to VIM's built in ["Open file under cursor"][vim open file].
+This is similar to Vim's built in ["Open file under cursor"][vim open file].
 Use it by placing the cursor on a variable and hit `<leader>g` (Vim), `(M-x) import-js-goto` (Emacs), or choose "ImportJS: goto module" (Sublime).